james-berkheimer/jb-filetools/README.md

 This command is aliased to `/opt/jb-filetools/update.sh` and will:

-- `git pull` the latest code
+- Download the latest jb-filetools wheel from GitHub Releases
-- Upgrade Python dependencies
+- Install the new version into the container's virtual environment
-- Reinstall the application
+- Clean up temporary files

 ---